Shahsat Hujahmat

-Shahsat Hujahmat (夏合扎提·吾加合买提 (Xiàhézhātí·Wújiāhémǎití); born 7 July 2006) is a Chinese professional footballer who plays as a forward or midfielder for Chinese Super League club Shenzhen Peng City.
+Shahsat Hujahmat (夏合扎提·吾加合买提 (Xiàhézhātí·Wújiāhémǎití); born 7 July 2006) is a Chinese professional footballer who plays as a forward or midfielder for China League One club Shaanxi Union, on loan from Shenzhen Peng City.
 He holds the record for being the youngest goalscorer in the history of the Chinese Super League, aged 16 years and 283 days.

 Club career

 Born in Yining, Xinjiang, Shahsat started his career in the Shenzhen academy.
-He was promoted to the first team at the end of August 2022, and became the first player born in 2006 to play in the Chinese Super League when he made his debut the following month, on 20 September 2022 against Wuhan Yangtze River F.C. in a 3-0 victory.
-He recorded his first assist for Shenzhen on 15 December 2022, helping his side to a 4–2 win over Guangzhou.
+He was promoted to the first team at the end of August 2022, and became the first player born in 2006 to play in the Chinese Super League when he made his debut the following month, on 20 September 2022 against Wuhan Yangtze River in a 3-0 victory.
+He recorded his first assist for Shenzhen on 15 December 2022, helping his side to a 4–2 win over Guangzhou FC.

 On 16 April 2023, in the first game of the 2023 Chinese Super League season for Shenzhen, he scored a penalty against Qingdao Hainiu, becoming the youngest goalscorer in the history of the Chinese Super League.

+On 26 June 2026, Shahsat was loaned to China League One club Shaanxi Union for the rest of 2026 season.